joshloyal/rap-lyrics/README.md

 ----
 * Web Scrapper using BeautifulSoup4 to get an artist's music catalogue
 * Re-format the data as a tree for visualization
+* Visualize the data as a tree

 To Do's
 -------
-* Visualize the data as a tree
 * Perform LDA on the artist's corpus
+* Color code the LDA Topics in the app